twelvelabs-io/twelvelabs-js/README.md

     - `high`
     - `medium`
     - `low`

+  **Note:** The `confidence` field is deprecated for indexes created with the Marengo 3.0 model.
+- `rank`: Indicates the rank of the matched clip based on search relevance.

 For a description of each field in the request and response, see the [Make a search request](https://docs.twelvelabs.io/v1.3/sdk-reference/node-js/search#make-a-search-request) page.